Will Smith Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- Padres pitchers combine to rank 19th in baseball in home runs allowed (40 total, 1.2 per game).
+- Padres pitchers combine to rank 18th in baseball in home runs surrendered (41 total, 1.2 per game).

-- Snell gets the start for the Padres, his seventh of the season.
-He is 1-4 with a 5.59 ERA and 33 strikeouts through 29 2/3 innings pitched.
+- Musgrove (1-0) makes the start for the Padres, his third of the season.

-- The left-hander's last time out came on Tuesday against the Cincinnati Reds, when he threw six innings, surrendering three earned runs while allowing eight hits.
+- The righty last appeared on Saturday, April 29 against the San Francisco Giants, when he went 3 1/3 innings, allowing seven earned runs while giving up six hits.

-- The 30-year-old has put up an ERA of 5.59, with 10.2 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .284 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.